 ** Make sure your bananas are brown and spotty for the sweetest cookies!

-**** I use Lily's Sweets Chocolate Chips for almost all my recipes, but I actually recently fount that the Semisweet chips by the "O Organics" brand at Vons grocery stores are dairy free, so that's what I used in this recipe.
+**** I use Lily's Sweets Chocolate Chips for almost all my recipes, but I actually recently fount that the Semisweet chips by the "O Organics" brand at Vons grocery stores are dairy free, so that's what I used in the recipe for the cookies that are photographed.
 The Semisweet Trader Joe's brand chips (but NOT the chunks) are dairy-free as well, as are many other commonly found grocery store brands...just check the labels! 🙂